casper-devrel/docs-redux/cspr-docs/docs/concepts/glossary/D.md

 A `Dictionary` is a storage data structure on a Casper network.
 Dictionaries represent a more efficient and scalable form of data storage when compared to [`NamedKeys`](./N.md#namedkeys).

 More information can be found in the [Reading and Writing to Dictionaries](../dictionaries.md) document.

+## Dynamic gas pricing {#dynamic-gas-pricing}

+Dynamic gas pricing acts as a supply and demand-based check on the cost of network usage.
+If usage is low, the price multiple drifts down over time, incentivizing casual usage.
+If usage is high, the price multiple climbs up, incentivizing prioritized usage.
+Find more details [here](../economics/dynamic-gas-pricing.md).